JetBrains/kotlin-web-site/docs/topics/unsigned-integer-types.md

 Unsigned types support most of the operations of their signed counterparts.

 > Unsigned numbers are implemented as [inline classes](inline-classes.md) with the single storage property of the corresponding
 > signed counterpart type of the same width.
-Thus, changing type from unsigned type to signed counterpart (and vice versa)
+Nevertheless, changing type from unsigned type to signed counterpart (and vice versa)
 > is a *binary incompatible* change.
 >
 {type="note"}